ZupIT/horusec/CONTRIBUTING.md

  This is a security layer for the project and for the developers.
 It is mandatory.

- There are two ways to use DCO, see them below:
+ Follow one of these two methods to add DCO to your commits:

 **1. Command line**
  Follow the steps:
- **Step 1:** Check out your local git:
+ **Step 1:** Configure your local git environment adding the same name and e-mail configured at your GitHub account.
+It helps to sign commits manually during reviews and suggestions.

  ```
 git config --global user.name “Name”
 git config --global user.email “email@domain.com.br”
 ```
-**Step 2:** When you commit, add the sigoff via `-s` flag:
+**Step 2:** Add the Signed-off-by line with the `'-s'` flag in the git commit command:

 ```
 $ git commit -s -m "This is my commit message"
 ```
 **2. GitHub website**

+You can also manually sign your commits during GitHub reviews and suggestions, follow the steps below:

-**Step 1:** When the commit changes box opens, add
+**Step 1:** When the commit changes box opens, manually type or paste your signature in the comment box, see the example:

 ```
-$ git commit -m “My signed commit” Signed-off-by: username <email address>
+Signed-off-by: Name < e-mail address >
 ```

-Note: For this option, your e-mail must be the same in registered in GitHub.
+For this method, your name and e-mail must be the same registered to your GitHub account.

 ### **Code Review**
 - All your submissions needs a review.